...

 Travel challenges in Southeast Texas

 People in Southeast Texas are well-seasoned travelers.
 We need only look at our demographics to see that a relatively high percentage of us came from other parts of the world and eventually moved to Texas.
-As a result, we are a people on the move and are comfortable traveling for fun and business.
+As a result, we are people on the move and comfortable traveling for fun and business.
 The filing of a family law case can impact the flexibility required for many types of travel, whether by road or air, for residents of Southeast Texas known for their love of travel.

 Simply planning a vacation can become more challenging due to the reality that a family court order does not always permit you to have your children during the most opportune times.
 For example, if you are the primary conservator of your children, then the bulk of the time you spend with your children is during the school year.
 This means that their kids live with you more than with your Co-parent, but this necessarily cuts off a relatively high percentage of the time you could ordinarily spend traveling with your family.